ran-research-lab/earsketch-webclient-2025/DeveloperDocs/build-guide-web-client.md

 ### Guidelines for adding new modules
 #### Third-party libraries
-- Install with NPM whenever possible.
+- Install with npm whenever possible.
 Notify other developers to run `npm install` after pushing.
 - Prefer `import`-ing the library in individual source files where necessary than loading in `index.js`.
 - For older (unmaintained) libraries, you may need to add a shim for a specific file and/or expose a variable as module with `exports-loader`.